rails/rails/guides/source/active_record_multiple_databases.md

 Migrations for multiple databases should live in their own folders prefixed with the name of the database key in the configuration.

-You also need to set the `migrations_paths` in the database configurations to tell Rails where to find the migrations.
+You may also choose to set the `migrations_paths` in the database configurations to tell Rails where to find the migrations.
+If you don't, the path will be inferred for you.

 For example the `animals` database would look for migrations in the `db/animals_migrate` directory and `primary` would look in `db/migrate`.
 Rails generators now take a `--database` option